 The New York Times reported “Mr. Ames’s announcement was made in replying to criticisms regarding the architectural interior of the playhouse, particularly in regard to its acoustic properties.”
 The alterations involved removing boxes and rearranging seating, at a cost of $15,000.
 But even that was not successful.

 By March 1911 the New Theatre had lost $400,000.
 The founders gave up and announced that the building would be leased “to whomever may wish to use it, just as Carnegie Hall is let.”
 William K. Vanderbilt announced that the founders would “abandon” the structure and carry on “the movement of giving high-class drama somewhere else in the city.”

 The millionaires found a tenant in Liebler & Co. who agreed on a $75,000 per year lease.
 The company’s managing director, George C. Tyler said “he will make productions of a character and scale suited to the auditorium of that house.
-No play that requires a small theatre for its best interpretation will be attempted there, but only those productions which call for large scenic effects and plenty of stage room will be given,” reported The Times.
+No play that requires a small theatre for its best interpretation will be attempted there, but only those productions which call for large scenic effects and plenty of stage room will be given,” reported The New York Times.

 Liebler & Co.’s first production in what it renamed the Century Theatre was the extravaganza The Garden of Allah.
 In addition to the elaborate sets, there was a herd of horses and camels, and Middle-Easterners were imported to add authenticity to the cast.
 This alone caused some upheaval.

 The men, who spoke no English, were headed by Sie Hassan Ben Ali.
 He had his hands full on their arrival in the city.
 The Times reported that he “had a fearful time in the Subway the day they reached New York, for he lost his hold on them and they rode riotously in groups that scattered to the Bronx, Brooklyn, and Van Cortlandt Park.
 It took him twelve hours to reassemble them.”